fbpx

 DO THEY SERVE ALCOHOL

-Yes, during the dinner, they offer both wine and beer for purchase at their bar in the dining room.
-They also offer non-alcoholic sodas and juice.
-Plus spiked punch and non-alcoholic punch.
+Yes, during dinner, the bar in the dining room sells wine and beer.
+They also offer non-alcoholic sodas and juice, as well as spiked punch and non-alcoholic punch.

 Tamaki Maori Village in Rotorua in New Zealand, a review featured by top US travel blogger, Marcie in Mommyland: Wine menu at Tamaki Maori Village in Rotorua, New Zealand

-Selection of wines offered at Tamaki Maori Village.
+A selection of wines is offered at Tamaki Maori Village.
 Photo credit: Marcie Cheung

 Tamaki Maori Village in Rotorua in New Zealand, a review featured by top US travel blogger, Marcie in Mommyland: Beer and non-alcoholic menu at Tamaki Maori Village in Rotorua, NZ